 Scotland Island has a number of water-related issues.
-The island is not connected to Sydney Water or the city sewerage system.
+The island is not connected to mains water or the city sewerage system (those services delivered by Sydney Water in most of Sydney).
 This means that we have unique conditions which entail some careful management and knowledge of local conditions.

 The average house has 136,000 litres of rainwater per annum deposited on its roof.
 Even in a dry year, it will be over 100,000 litres.
 Collecting this water for your water tank is one of the challenges.
 Here are some tips to help.

 It is important to maintain your rainwater tank and components so they work effectively and reduce the risk of water contamination.
 Preventing problems before they arise will save you time, money and water.
 A few simple measures will keep your collection system clean, drinking water pure and sweet.

 - Clean water starts with a clean roof, so sweep your roof before any predicted rain.